Why is Security Important for Your Business’s Website?

 We’ll use WordPress for example.

-Not to mention all the possible plugins that may be installed on your website – yes, these plugins need to be updated as well!
+Not to mention all the possible plugins that may be installed your website – yes, these plugins need to be updated as well!

 This is just one example, but there are numerous different ways websites can be built and each one has their own set of updates that are needed in order to maintain security and performance.